mikaelpatel/Cosa/README.md

 thermometer, accelerometer and gyroscope.
 Adding support for bitsets and Google Protocol Buffers data encoding/decoding.
 Character and token scanner to IOStream.
 Allowing blocking and non-blocking IOStream device mode.
-Added support for ATtinyX61; new board definition.
+Added support for ATtinyX61 and a variant of Base64 for encoding of binary data.